python-versioneer/python-versioneer/README.md

 * `parentdir_prefix`:

-  a string, frequently the same as tag_prefix, which appears at the start of all unpacked tarball filenames.
+  a optional string, frequently the same as tag_prefix, which appears at the start of all unpacked tarball filenames.
 If your tarball unpacks into 'myproject-1.2.0', this should be 'myproject-'.
+To disable this feature, just omit the field from your `setup.cfg`.

 This tool provides one script, named `versioneer`.
 That script has one mode, "install", which writes a copy of `versioneer.py` into the current directory